 - 1 star anise large

 - ½ tablespoon corn starch mix with ½ cup water

 - 2 teaspoons salt or to taste

 - Steamed rice to serve for paleo diet, serve with cauliflower rice

 For the Sauce:

 For the Garnish:

-- 3 sprigs of coriander including stems roughly cut into 1 to 2 cm lengthwise
+- 3 sprigs coriander (cilantro) including stems, roughly cut into 1 to 2 cm lengthwise

 - 2 long fresh red chilli deseeded and finely sliced

 - Mix and combine all the sauce ingredients in a medium bowl.